apocas/dockerode/README.md

 ## getting started

-to use `dockerode` first you need to instatiate it:
+to use `dockerode` first you need to instantiate it:

 ``` js
 var Docker = require('dockerode');